One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Embedding Network Structures

 \textbf{Single scale.} We adopt the adaptive graph convolutional network (AGCN) \cite{Shi_2019_CVPR_twostream} as our single scale skeleton embedding network, which is the stack of 9 adaptive graph convolutional (AGC) blocks, global average pooling layer, and a \textit{softmax} classifier, as shown in Fig. \ref{fig:single-scale}.
 For the details of the AGC block and the setting of each block, please refer to \cite{Shi_2019_CVPR_twostream}.

-\textbf{Multi-spatial scale.} To construct the multi-spatial scale skeleton, we first build six AGC blocks on the original spatial scale to capture the joint-wise feature representation and then perform the spatial pooling to generate the spatial scale 2 and spatial scale 3 features.
-To extract the multi-spatial scale skeleton representations, the multi-spatial scale skeleton structures are trained individually and paralleled, as shown in Fig. \ref{fig:multi-spatial scale}.
-The vertically parallel AGC blocks share the same setting, except for the skeleton graph structure.
+\textbf{Multi-spatial scale.} To construct the multi-spatial scale skeleton, we first build six AGC blocks on the original spatial scale to capture the joint-wise feature representation and then perform the spatial pooling to generate the spatial scale 2 and spatial scale 3 features. { To extract the multi-spatial scale skeleton representations, all three spatial streams undertake classification during the pre-training stage, as shown in Fig. \ref{fig:multi-spatial scale}.
+Each stream is independently optimized using the cross-entropy loss. } The vertically parallel AGC blocks share the same setting, except for the skeleton graph structure.

-\textbf{Multi-temporal scale.} Similarly, after processing the first six AGC blocks in the original temporal scale, we perform the temporal pooling to generate the coarser scales (temporal scale 2 and temporal scale 3).
-To extract the multi-temporal scale skeleton representations, the multi-temporal scale skeleton structures are also trained individually, as shown in Fig. \ref{fig:multi-temporal scale}.
-The vertically parallel AGC blocks share the same setting.
+\textbf{Multi-temporal scale.} Similarly, after processing the first six AGC blocks in the original temporal scale, we perform the temporal pooling to generate the coarser scales (temporal scale 2 and temporal scale 3). { To extract the multi-temporal scale skeleton representations, each of the three temporal streams is subject to classification during the pre-training stage and is optimized individually using the cross-entropy loss, as shown in Fig. \ref{fig:multi-temporal scale}. } The vertically parallel AGC blocks share the same setting.

 For all types of embedding networks (single scale, multi-spatial scale, and multi-temporal scale), we leverage the output feature maps of $9^{th}$ block as the skeleton feature representations in the \textit{meta-training} stage.